-Encryption is so far the best possible way of securing your emails.
-With encryption, your information gets coded so that it is inaccessible to third parties without the designated decryption key.
+Encryption is, so far, the best possible way of securing your emails.
+With encryption, your information gets coded to be inaccessible to third parties without the designated decryption key.
 But why is email encryption so important?

 - Identity theft

 In many cases, a cybercriminal might also intercept this information and merely sell it over the dark web.
 Moreover, our statistics show the prevailing conditions of cybersecurity.
 Amidst this, opting for email encryption is the only way to ensure secure email communication.

 Fortunately, there are several methods available for email encryption.
 However, before delving into that, it's best to familiarize yourself with the various types of email encryption and proceed with whatever suits you.

 - Types of Email Encryption

 - How To Encrypt Email - Step by Step

 With the advancement in technology, hacking techniques are also getting advanced.
 Both these fields are growing parallel with each other.
 Hackers always find a way to break the strongest encryption protocols.
 But the following are some strongest encryption protocols that are impossible to breach.

 S/MIME stands for Secure/Multipurpose Internet Mail Extensions.
 Basically, it is an email signing and encryption protocol.
 It is used to increase the security of emails significantly.